hill-giant/HackerRank-Submissions/README.md

 # HackerRank-Submissions
-Some of my passing submissions for HackerRank challenges
+All of my passing HackerRank submissions, including the easies and the uglies.

+Submissions are parsed from exported account data using ParseHRSubmissions.ps1.